IBM/zopeneditor-about/README.md

 "zopeneditor.server.memoryAllocation": 640
 ```

-## Generate Java from COBOL using IBM watsonx Code Assistant for Z

-Enable IBM watsonx Code Assistant and upload a COBOL service that is prepared for transformation.
-Use AI-assistance to generate Java classes and object-oriented Java business logic that is semantically equivalent to existing COBOL to help you quickly get started modernizing your applications.
-To learn more, visit the [IBM watsonx Code Assistant Product guide](https://www.ibm.com/products/watsonx-code-assistant-z).

 ## Language Server Protocol capability examples

 The following animations just give you glimpse of the capabilities available in IBM Z Open Editor.
-We are showing you different examples using different programming languages, but most of the features shown here are available for all four languages: COBOL, PL/I, HLASM, as well as REXX.
+We are showing you different examples using different programming languages, but most of the features shown here are available for all four languages: COBOL, PL/I, HLASM, JCL, as well as REXX.

 ### Outline view explorer